phonegap/phonegap-plugin-contentsync/README.md

 This results in the `copyRootApp` taking about a third of the time as when a manifest file is not specified.

+## Persistence of Synced Content

+Content downloaded via this plugin persists between runs of the application or reboots of the phone.
+The content will only be removed if the application is uninstalled or you use the File API to remove the location of the synched content.

 ## Native Requirements

 - There should be no dependency on the existing File or FileTransfer plugins.